Veterinarian About

 • Cultivate positive relationships with customers and their animals through regular communication and excellent record-keeping

-• Prioritize traumatic injuries and serious illnesses to ensure that all animals receive time sensitive care
+• Prioritize traumatic injuries and serious illnesses to ensure that all animals receive time-sensitive care

-• Educate clients on the importance of vaccinations, heart worm treatments, flea and tick treatments and other aspects of preventive care
+• Educate clients on the importance of vaccinations, heartworm treatments, flea and tick treatments and other aspects of preventive care

 • Perform or assist with surgeries